ibm-cloud-docs/messages-for-rabbitmq/connecting-cli-client.md

 2. Decode the Base64 string into text and save it to a file.
 (You can use the Name that is provided or your own file name).
 3. Provide the path to the `--ssl-ca-cert-file` parameter.

-You can also display the decoded certificate for your deployment with the CLI plugin with the command `ibmcloud cdb deployment-cacert "your-service-name"`.
+You can also display the decoded certificate for your deployment with the CLI plug-in with the command `ibmcloud cdb deployment-cacert "your-service-name"`.
 It decodes the base64 into text.
 Copy and save the command's output to a file and provide the file's path to the `--ssl-ca-cert-file` parameter.